 F. All members of the university workforce must complete the mandatory training of Preventing Sexual Harassment and Violence and Information Security Awareness and other institution specific mandatory training to be eligible for pay plan adjustment.

-G. Unless otherwise specified by executive/legislative action, the effective dates for the payment of the pay plan shall be July 1 each year for annual-basis employees, the start of the academic year for those on academic year appointments, the beginning of the first biweekly pay period included with the beginning of each fiscal year for those staff paid biweekly, and other dates as set by the Chancellors for persons with appointment periods commencing at times other than July 1 and the beginning of the academic year.
+G. Unless otherwise specified by executive/legislative action, the effective dates for the payment of the pay plan shall be the first biweekly pay period included with the beginning of the fiscal year each year for annual-basis employees, the first biweekly pay period included with the start of the academic year for those on academic year appointments, the beginning of the first biweekly pay period included with the beginning of each fiscal year for those staff paid biweekly, and other dates as set by the Chancellors for persons with appointment periods commencing at times other than July 1 and the beginning of the academic year.

 H. The President is authorized each year to increase the systemwide faculty salary minima by up to the full amount of the pay plan and rounded to the nearest hundred dollars.
 For Category B research and instructional academic staff, the Board authorizes the continuation of the current policy linking titles to the faculty salary minima based on percentage relationships approved in the 1994 Gender and Race Equity Study.